mahdidarabi/go-redis-sample/README.md

    docker-compose down
    ```

-## Auto Build Pipeline

-The project includes a GitHub Actions workflow for automated Docker image building and pushing:

-1. On every push to the `main` branch, a new Docker image is built and pushed to GitHub Container Registry (GHCR)

-2. When creating a Git tag in the format `v*.*.*` (e.g., `v1.2.3`):

-   - A new Docker image is built
-   - The image is tagged with the version number
-   - The image is pushed to GHCR

-3. The workflow uses the following naming convention for images:

-   - `ghcr.io/<owner>/<repo>:<version>` for tagged releases
-   - `ghcr.io/<owner>/<repo>:latest` for main branch builds

-4. The pipeline includes:
-   - Automatic dependency caching
-   - Metadata extraction for proper tagging

 ## Running in K8s

-You can deploy the go-redis-sample project to K8s using K8s resources or helm chart using releases
+You can deploy the go-redis-sample project to K8s using K8s resources or Helm chart using releases.

 ### Deploy with K8s Resources